 I found myself getting very tired.
 I hadn't slept well the night before because of the bitter cold, and in the warm sunlight I began to feel the exhaustion kicking in.
 Just steering the raft the day before had taken its toll on my body.
 I drifted off into sleep and dreamed of France, where I had spent time outside sleeping in the sun too.
 Something about being outside in the wild always seemed to charm me.
 It was something more natural and real than much of this earth, taken over by technology.

-When I awoke the sunlight was draining from the sky as it set over the horizon.
+When I awoke the sunlight was draining from the sky as the sun set over the horizon.
 I quickly got up, ignoring the pain of hunger, and walked down to the riverbank to check my snares.
-Sure enough, the I had a catch at the first hole I had set a snare.
-I untied the snare and brought her down to the river, drowning it silently.
+Sure enough, I had a catch at the first hole where I had set a snare.
+I untied the snare and brought the rabbit down to the river, drowning it silently.
 I wasn't sure how to eat it but I was famished, so I took the sharpest rock I could find and cut open the flesh along the belly just like other kids had shown me.
 I discarded the entrails, and began knawing on what meat I could find.
 I didn't bother lighting a fire, having little experience with this anyway.
 It wasn't much of a meal, but it felt like the most filling thing I had had in a long time.
 Indeed, this was my first experience going some time without eating.

 Fearing the cold at night, I decided to cross the river again and prepare a better den for the night.
 I reset the snare and crossed the river bringing the rest of the dead rabbit with me.
 Leaving the rabbit by last night's bed, I gathered up spruce branches until it was twilight.
 I lined the outermost branches with mud and dirt to build a makeshift shelter, and then burrowed my way underneath, covering myself in mud and dirt as I did so.
 I was wet and uncomfortable, but this time I wasn't quite cold.< Chapter 6 Chapter 8 >